-C5- C7 laminectomies are evident consistent with previous history of surgery.
+C5- C7 laminectomies, consistent with previous history of surgery.

-Syringomyelia can occur after trauma or surgery, post infection ( e.g. arachnoiditis), can be congenital (like in Chiari malformation) and can also be associated with some tumours like haemangioblastomas.
+Syringomyelia can occur after trauma or surgery, post infection ( e.g. arachnoiditis), can be congenital (like in Chiari malformation) and can also be associated with some tumors like hemangioblastomas.

-In this case its either secondary to surgery or the trauma thereof, or could be related to the tumour that he had.
+In this case its either secondary to surgery or the trauma thereof, or could be related to the tumor that he had.

 - Fischbein NJ, Dillon WP, Cobbs C et-al. The "presyrinx" state: a reversible myelopathic condition that may precede syringomyelia.
 AJNR Am J Neuroradiol.
 1999;20 (1): 7-20.
 AJNR Am J Neuroradiol (full text) - Pubmed citation